-3.29 The specific deliverable sites which make up the supply to March 2023 are summarised below in Table 3.10.
+3.33 The specific deliverable sites which make up the supply to March 2024 are summarised below in Table 3.11.
 Identified sites were assessed for deliverability according to the criteria in the NPPF.
-Small sites of less than 10 units are also included in the supply but a 10% allowance for non-implementation has been applied to small sites not currently under construction.
+Small sites of less than 10 units are also included in the supply.
 The majority of the sites allocated in the Housing Site Allocations DPD are included in the five year supply.
 The objective of the DPD was to allocate sites which could boost supply in the short to medium term in a plan-led manner.
-Also included in the schedules are sites identified through the prior approval process which do not require planning permission for changes of use to residential.
-A non-implementation allowance of 10% has been made to allow for an element of non-completion.
+Also included in the schedules are sites identified through the prior approval process which do not require planning permission for changes of use to residential, as well as communal accommodation.
 A windfall allowance has been included, as windfalls are expected to continue to provide a reliable source of supply.